How-To Avoid Prefixing Zeroes in OData NUMC Fields

 |

-may be an intentional behavior, the way the conversion exit does not work strikes me more as a bug than anything intentional.
+This is another strange shortcoming of the OData framework.
+While preserving the prefixing zeroes of NUMC may be an intentional behavior, the way the conversion exit does not work strikes me more as a bug than anything intentional.